Xylambda/torchfitter/README.md

 ## About regularization
 `TorchFitter` includes regularization algorithms but you can also create your own procedures.
-To create your own algoritmhs you just:
+To create your own algorithms you just:
 1. Inherit from `RegularizerBase` and call the `super` operator appropiately.
 2. Implement the procedure in the `_compute_penalty` method.